cfw-guide/ios.cfw.guide/docs/en_US/include/using-sileo.md

     - A bar labeled "Queued" should appear at the bottom of your screen
 1. Tap on the bar and press "Confirm"
     - It may take some time for the tweak to install
-1. After it's finished, tap "Respring"
+1. After it's finished, tap "<router-link to="/faq/#what-is-respringing">Respring</router-link>"
     - The device should appear to reboot after this
     - Sometimes, the button might not say to respring, but you can tap the button anyway

 After respringing, the tweak should now be uninstalled.

 ::: tip
-If you run into errors installing or removing packages, read the [Troubleshooting](/troubleshooting/#fixing-package-installation-errors-on-sileo) page
+If you run into errors installing or removing packages, read the <router-link to="/troubleshooting/#fixing-package-installation-errors-on-sileo">Troubleshooting</router-link> page
 :::